 Robert Indiana, 1966, Pop Art, American

-I’ve selected this artwork this week in dedication to my great husband – with LOVE on our 43rd Anniversary, Dec 9!
+I’ve selected this artwork in dedication to my great husband – with LOVE on our Anniversary, December 9th!
 Wow!
-That is a LOT of years!
+It adds up to a LOT of years!
 And a lot of LOVE!

 LOVE In Philadelphia and on a New York City Street Corner

 My favorite sculpture is in NYC (55th & 6th Ave), but versions can be found all over the world.
 One is, appropriately, in the city of brotherly love, Philadelphia.
 One of my former students was working in Philadelphia and her boyfriend fly out from Minneapolis to propose to her under this iconic sculpture!
 (What was really fun for me was that she was so excited to share it with me because we had studied about it in class!)

 The original LOVE painting was 6’ x 6’ and the design used on the 1965 Christmas card for the MoMA (Museum of Modern Art, NYC).
 The sculpture made its debut in 1970 as did its presence on a US postage stamp.

 Google Images of LOVE Statue in New York City

 LOVE is everywhere!